ucsdlib/workshops/_posts/2020-01-27-gps-skills-courses.md

 ## Audience

-* GPS graduate students (do not need to have any previous knowledge of programming or the tools presented in the course to attend).
+* All GPS graduate students (do not need to have any previous knowledge of programming or the tools presented in the course to attend).

 ## Resources